Doctor Who 2020 cast, next episode and spoilers from Series 12

 As Jodie Whittaker takes charge of the TARDIS once again, the Doctor will be joined by her friends Tosin Cole (Ryan), Mandip Gill (Yaz) and Bradley Walsh (Graham).

-Guest starring in the Doctor Who cast for episode 8 this week are Lewis Rainer as Percy Bysshe Shelley, Lili Miller as Mary Wollstonecraft, Maxim Baldry as Dr John Polidori, Jacob Collins-Levy as Lord Byron and Nadia Parkes as Claire Clairmont.
+Guest starring in the Doctor Who cast for episode 9 this week are Julie Graham as Ravio, Patrick O’Kane as Ashad, Steve Toussaint as Feekat, Ian McElhinney, Matt Carver as Ethan and Rhiannon Clements as Bescot.

 The twelfth series will also welcome a host of famous faces including Stephen Fry, Sir Lenny Henry CBE, Robert Glenister, Goran Višnjić, Anjli Mohindra, Laura Fraser and Neil Stuke.